datacommonsorg/docsite/custom_dc/data_cloud.md

 1. For the **Location type**, choose the same regional options as for Cloud SQL above.
 1. When you have finished setting all the configuration options, click **Create**.
 1. In the **Bucket Details** page, click **Create Folder** to create a new folder to hold your input CSV and JSON files and name it as desired.
 1. Optionally, create a separate folder to hold the output embeddings files, or just use the same one as for the input.
-The Docker data management container, when you run it, will create subdirectory in the output directory called `datacommons`.
 1. Record the folder path(s) as <code>gs://<var>BUCKET_NAME</var>/<var>FOLDER_PATH</var></code> for setting the `INPUT_DIR` and `OUTPUT_DIR` environment variables below.

-### Create a Google Cloud SQL instance
+### Step 3: Create a Google Cloud SQL instance

 This stores the data that will be served at run time.
 The Data Commons data management job will create this data when it is started.

-1. Go to [https://console.cloud.google.com/sql/instances](https://console.cloud.google.com/sql/instances) for your project.
+1. Go to https://console.cloud.google.com/sql/instances for your project.
 1. Next to **Instances**, click **Create Instance**.
 1. Click **Choose MySQL.**
 1. If necessary, enable APIs as directed.